crosssenses/mediating-machines/src/pages/index.md

           https://peacemaker.un.org/digitaltoolkit
       - title: Digital Inclusion in Peacemaking
         text: >-
-          Research project conducted at the Center on Conflict, Development and Peacebuilding (CCDP), Graduate Institute of International and Development Studies, 2020.
+          Research project conducted at the Centre on Conflict, Development and Peacebuilding (CCDP), Graduate Institute of International and Development Studies, 2020.